New Fall 2015 students, please note that you cannot submit your documentation until after March 21, 2015.

 - Students must use the "Exemption from Immunizations for Reasons of Conscience Affidavit Form" from the Texas Department of State Health Services.
 To request this form, click here.

-The affidavit form for exemption from immunization for reasons of conscience may be accessed through links on the Magnus website when the student signs in.
-The “Reasons of Conscience Affidavit Form” requested from the Department of State Health Services will be mailed and may take up to two weeks to be received.
+- The “Reasons of Conscience Affidavit Form” requested from the Department of State Health Services will be mailed and may take up to two weeks to be received.
 Please allow extra time for processing an exemption request.
 The original notarized form must be mailed to Magnus Health.
 These forms cannot be faxed or submitted online.

 Where to get a Meningitis Vaccination